 Upcoming exclusive kids and family shows

-- Dora the Explorer and The Fairly Odd Parents – New live-action versions of these Nickelodeon animated shows are in the works.
+- Dora the Explorer – A new live-action version of this Nickelodeon animated show is in the works.

 - Avatar – New animated shows, short subjects, and features films based on Avatar: The Last Airbender and its spin-off The Legend of Korra are coming to Paramount Plus.